ZAR

 Southern Africa Could Become Too Hot to Handle for Rhinos

 Most of the world’s remaining black and white rhino populations inhabit Southern Africa, a region where climate is rapidly changing due to global warming.
-Now a research team from the University of Massachusetts Amherst has produced an analysis of climate change’s possible catastrophic impact on these unique animals.
+Now, a research team from the University of Massachusetts Amherst has produced an analysis of the possible catastrophic impact climate change will have on these unique animals.

 Rhinos Don’t Sweat from the Heat